The individual may allege that the individual's rights were prejudiced due to misinformation

 The Government employee or agent identified as having given the misinformation should

-report his/her recollection of the event.
-If the employee cannot recall the interview
+report the employee's recollection of the event.
+If the employee cannot recall the

-or discussion, he/she should nevertheless report on the probability that he/she gave
+interview or discussion, the employee should nevertheless report on the probability

-the misinformation or misadvice that the individual claims receiving.
+that the employee gave the misinformation or misadvice that the individual claims

 If the Government employee or agent cannot be identified for any reason, a statement